 Yet however dynamic and diverse her designs became, her personality was more compelling still.

 Upon her death, Florence disappeared.
-Today, thanks to the passion of Sydney’s Signature Prints and Signature Design Archive, she is stepping back on to the international stage with designs that transcend fashion – work so boldly glamorous and versatile it speaks to innovators in every field.
+Today, thanks to the passion of Signature Design Archive, she is stepping back on to the international stage with designs that transcend fashion – work so boldly glamorous and versatile it speaks to innovators in every field.

 “Her patterns are exceptional.
 They exist on the cusp of a paradox,” says British designer Ilse Crawford.
 “Every time you think you can sum them up, you can’t.”

 To Deborah Lloyd, creative director of global luxury brand Kate Spade, the Florence Broadhurst archive is quite simply “ground-breaking and sensational” - “one of the most creative things that has come out of Australia.”